-The bass synth is a growling, wide unison sound, and at a guess, could have come from their Octave Plateau Voyetra.
+The bass synth is a growling, wide unison sound, and at a guess, could have come from New Order’s Octave Plateau Voyetra.
 I recreated the sound using Arturia Jup-8 V4 with two octaved sawtooth waves in unison mode.
 My patch has unison detune set to 0.14, pan spread set to 0.45 and I automated the filter cutoff to open and close throughout the song.

 The dramatic church bell that plays at the start of the outro guitar solo also comes from the Emulator II; it’s the NY Church Bell sample from the Universe of Sounds collection.

 Alongside the fake Emulator II guitars are two real guitar parts, the main melody that plays through the song and the overdriven solo that plays during the outro.
 I believe the main melodic guitar was played by Peter Hook on his Shergold Marathon six-string bass, likely tracked through a big-box Electro-Harmonix Clone Theory chorus pedal, part of his signature sound.
 I don’t have a six-string bass so I used my Les Paul through one of the newer, small-box Clone Theory for my remake.